laravel/nova-docs/3.0/resources/relationships.md

 }
 ```

-##### Disable Ordering by Title
+##### Disable Ordering By Title

-You can disable ordering by Title behaviour and instead orders the select dropdown relationship directly from [Relatable Filtering](/3.0/resources/authorization.html#relatable-filtering) by using the `dontReorderAssociatables` method:
+By default, associatable resources will be sorted by their title when listed in a select dropdown.
+Using the `dontReorderAssociatables` method, you can disable this behavior so that the resources as sorted based on the ordering specified by the [relatable query](/3.0/resources/authorization.html#relatable-filtering):

 ```php
 BelongsTo::make('User')->dontReorderAssociatables(),